astasofie/Digital_Methods/README.md

 Specifically, we explore how the framing of CSI as a political issue of particular significance to the younger generation(s) is reflected in how youth- and mother parties engage in the conversation on CSI on Twitter.
 Formally, we ask the question:

- ⋅⋅⋅ _How do political parties engage in the conversation on climate- and sustainability related issues on Twitter and can we observe differences across the_
- ⋅⋅⋅_political spectrum and between mother- and youth parties?_
+ _How do political parties engage in the conversation on climate- and sustainability related issues on Twitter and can we observe differences across the political spectrum and between mother- and youth parties?_

 # 2. Motivation #